rstojnic/lazydata/README.md

 This will ask you which storage backend you want to use.
 For AWS you will have to provide your API key, and for directory-over-ssh the name of the server, path and an SSH key to access it.

 A new file `lazy-data.jsonl` will be created.
-This files is a JSON-line file, meaning each JSON record is a single line in the file.
+This file is a JSON-line file, meaning each complete JSON record is a single line in the file.
 It contains:

 - The location of your storage backend
 - A list of all of your data dependencies